pietermartin/umlg/doc/markdown/sqlg.md

         <version>1.0.0.M1</version>
     </dependency>

 Sqlg is designed to run as a singleton that can be shared among multiple threads.
-Instantiate Sqlg via the standard tinkerpop3 static constructors.
+You can instantiate Sqlg using the standard tinkerpop3 static constructors.

 * `SqlgGraph.open(final Configuration configuration)`